About Candice Dayoan

 Proudly the daughter and granddaughter of Filipino immigrants, Candice Dayoan was born and raised in Hawai’i.

-In 2009, after the recession hit local businesses and she was laid off, she applied for the Organizing for America Summer Organizer program.
-While fighting for the ACA, she realized that this was the best way for her to make a difference, and stayed on past the summer as California Deputy New Media Director.
-In 2010, she earned a spot as Northern California’s Regional Field Director, managing several volunteer teams and ran one of the most productive election hubs in the nation.
+In 2009, she combined her passion for politics and tech to work for Organizing for America first as a summer organizer and then as the California Deputy New Media Director.
+In 2010, she became OFA’s Northern California Regional Field Director, managing several volunteer teams and running one of the most productive election hubs in the nation.

 Through this grueling, organizing work, she also discovered a passion for visual communication as it intersects with on-the-ground organizing, and helped design digital and printed assets for volunteers to use in training, recruitment, and field work.
 She even had the opportunity to paint a few murals and large-scale art pieces in support of OFA and GOTV.